 We have never generated revenue and have incurred significant net losses in each year since our inception.
-For the nine months ended September 30, 2009, we had a net loss of \$8.6 million and we had incurred approximately \$92.1 million of cumulative net losses since our inception in 2003.
+For the three months ended March 31, 2010, we had a net loss of \$17.7 million and we had incurred approximately \$108.8 million of cumulative net losses since our inception in 2003.
 We expect to continue to incur significant operating expenditures.
-Although we have taken near-term cost cutting measures aimed at preserving capital while we pursue sources of potential additional financing, further development of our product candidates will likely require substantial increases in our expenses as we:
+Although we took near-term cost cutting measures in 2009 aimed at preserving capital while we pursued sources of potential additional financing, further development of our product candidates will likely require substantial increases in our expenses as we: